freeCodeCamp/how-to-contribute-to-open-source/README.md

 - ["Ten simple rules for helping newcomers become contributors to open projects"](https://doi.org/10.1371/journal.pcbi.1007296) - This article covers rules based on studies of many communities and experiences of members, leaders, and observers.
 - ["Step-by-Step guide to contributing on GitHub"](https://www.dataschool.io/how-to-contribute-on-github/) - a step-by-step guide with supporting visuals and links regarding the whole process of contributing to an open source project.
 - [Open Source with Pradumna](https://github.com/Pradumnasaraf/open-source-with-pradumna) - This repo contains resources and materials to learn and get yourself started with Open Source, Git, and GitHub.
+- ["FOSS Community Acronyms"](https://github.com/d-edge/foss-acronyms) - This repo contains a list of abbreviations used within the FOSS (Free and Open Source) community, along with their definitions and usages.

 ## Direct GitHub searches